abajwa-hw/security-workshops/Setup-ranger-23.md

 /opt/solr/ranger_audit_server/scripts/start_solr.sh
 ```

 - Solr UI should be available at http://sandbox.hortonworks.com:6083/solr/#/ranger_audits
 - An Empty Banana dashboard should be available at http://sandbox.hortonworks.com:6083/banana
+- As the below steps are followed to setup Solr audit for a few Hadoop services, you should start to see events in the dashboard

 ##### Install & Configure Ranger using Ambari